-What are they?
-How do they work?
+What is a virtual terminal?
+How does it work?
 And do I need one?

-Service providers host virtual terminals and require merchants to log on to accounts to access them rather than install software on their own servers, making the setup simple and convenient.
-The upsides of using a virtual terminal are the ability to accept credit cards anywhere with internet access—using a phone, tablet or computer—and the ability to track account activity easily.
-A virtual terminal offers features that help with record-keeping and real-time data management, while Payment Card Industry (PCI) security standards keep it protected from fraud.
+Service providers securely host virtual terminals and require merchants to log on to accounts to access them rather than install software on their own servers.
+The benefits of using a virtual terminal are the ability to accept credit cards and ACH transfers anywhere with internet access—using a phone, tablet or computer—and the shift of sensitive credit card data protection to the service provider, who is responsible for maintaining PCI compliance.
+Plus, you don’t need to spend money on credit card processing equipment.
+All you need is a browser.

 Virtual terminals and online payment gateways are similar but not the same.
 An online payment gateway is customer-facing and used for ecommerce.
-It processes credit card transactions online by allowing customers to manually enter their card information on a retailer’s website.
-The data is then encrypted and relayed through the online payment gateway to the merchant bank’s payment processor so it can get authorized and settled.
+It processes credit card transactions online by allowing customers to manually enter their card information on a business’s website.
+The data is encrypted and relayed through the online payment gateway to the merchant bank’s payment processor so it can get authorized and settled.
 A merchant installs and hosts software to set up an online payment gateway on its website.
 As a result, they are responsible for securing it and must undergo quarterly vulnerability scans of their IP address to comply with PCI standards (BankCard USA schedules these vulnerability scans by a PCI Approved Scanning Vendor for all of our ecommerce merchants, and walks them through remediation of vulnerable areas if the scan comes back negative.
 This is a complimentary service for all of our merchant accounts).